anodejs/anodejs/docs/SIMPLE_SETUP.md

 You will host ANODE itself and your applications in github repositories.

 You also need private git space, where you can keep ANODE secrets.
 For this purpose you can use github private repository.
 However, on github, private repository cannot be created using the free plan (see more about github plans [here](https://github.com/settings/billing)).
 As an alternative you can use [bitbucket](https://bitbucket.org/) to host private git repository (or repositories, if you will need private application repositories) for free.
-Later, we will return to [issues of security in general](https://github.com/anodejs/anodejs/blob/master/docs/SECURITY_SETUP.md) and particularly [private repositories hosted on bitbucket](https://github.com/anodejs/anodejs/blob/master/docs/SECURITY_SETUP.md#ensure-cluster-repository-is-private).

-Meanwhile, follow the basic setup instructions below.

 ### Create buddy account